dzhong2/TSMIA/README.md

-This is an anonymous repo for paper: "Membership Inference on Well-generalized Time Series Classification Models"
+This is an anonymous repo for paper: "Membership Inference Attacks on Well-Generalized Time Series Classifiers"

 ### How to use